internet-of-shit/makeshift-node-iot-backend/README.md

 This nodejs express app provides a simple yet powerful way to create a Iot Input&Output backend in minutes.

-You only need to configure your default configuration of your project in a intuitive yaml file and it will automatically create a simple HTTP-Server with all nessesary endpoints and on top a WebSocket, which will receive changes on the configuration in a blink of an eye!
+You only need to configure the default configuration for your project (in an intuitive yaml file) and it will automatically create a simple HTTP-Server with all nessesary endpoints and on top a WebSocket, which will receive changes on the configuration in a blink of an eye!

 ## Getting started